stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 ### 1. Give it to the CTO

-Assumption: the Chief Technology Officer (CTO) is technical and can do the SA job.
+Assumption: the Chief Technology Officer is “the technical one,” so they can also do the SA job.

+The CTO role is crucial, but it’s an executive function: organization design, budget, hiring, vendor strategy, certifications, board work, and customer engagement.
+The expertise required for CTO is fundamentally different from that of an SA.

-Modern CTOs are primarily executive managers — budget, hiring, partners, certifications, board work, and sales.
-That expertise is necessary, but different.
-Even if a CTO meets the SA bar, they rarely have the time to do SA work week in, week out.
+Even if a CTO personally meets the SA bar, they almost never have the time or focus to do deep SA work week in, week out.

-An SA can shift into CTO; the reverse is rare.
+Using a CTO as a substitute for an SA usually means neither job is done properly.

 ### 2. Cover with multiple people